2013 Acura TL Interior

 - "We found the front seats to be comfortable and supportive, with sufficient travel to suit long-legged motorists.
 Rear seat room is plentiful for two adult riders - three in a pinch - with a maximum 36.2 inches of legroom." -- Forbes (2012)

-The 2013 Acura TL comes standard with a moonroof, dual-zone climate control, Bluetooth and an eight-speaker stereo with satellite radio, a USB port and an auxiliary input.
+The 2013 Acura TL comes standard with a moonroof, dual-zone climate control, Bluetooth and an eight-speaker stereo with satellite radio, a USB port and an auxiliary audio input.
 The optional Technology package adds features that include voice-controlled navigation, a rearview camera, push-button start, an upgraded stereo and GPS-linked temperature control, which tracks the sun’s position and intensity and adjusts the car’s climate settings accordingly.

 While most reviewers like the TL’s premium interior materials and excellent build quality, a few dislike the TL’s button-heavy center stack and the infotainment system’s control knob, which can be difficult to use.
 Still, more than one reviewer says that the TL’s stereo system is one of the best in its class, while another comments that the navigation system is easier to use than what you’ll find in many upscale midsize cars.